KevinMarquette/kevinmarquette.github.io/_draft/idea Gherkin part2.md

         New-Person @hashtable
     }

-This can be a very powerfull way to provide varied input from the specification that gets passed directly into your tests.
+This can be a powerful way to provide varied input from the specification that gets passed directly into your tests.

 ## JSON parameters

-We can take that multi-line text parameter and treat it like json.
+We can take that multi-line text parameter and treat it like JSON.

     Scenario: JSON example
         Given we have a JSON name property